ap0406708/classpy/README.md

+#jancky 20240525
+install version need gradle is gradle-6.7 and jdk is 11 / 16 not ok , 8 not ok

 # Classpy

 Classpy is a GUI tool for investigating Java class file, Lua binary chunk, Wasm binary code, and other binary file formats.